 With a charming and picturesque town, sandy beaches, and a backdrop of mountains and sparkling, cerulean waters, Corfu has long been one of the most popular tourist destinations in Greece.
 Castles and monasteries are everywhere, there are plenty of things to do, and every panoramic drive is full of awe-inspiring views.
-Couple all that with a warm, sunny climate, and plenty of flavorful olive oil and local wines, and it’s little wonder why cruise passengers and holiday goers from all over flock to its shores.

 A brief history of Corfu

 Corfu’s strategic location has made it a coveted piece of real estate.
 It’s been under the rule of many empires.
 The end result is that the culture of Kerkyra is a unique blend.